 It has taken me from my native Germany to Los Angeles, where I worked as a television journalist and studied Urban Planning at the University of California, Los Angeles (UCLA).

 It has taken me on a year-long voyage that started in Istanbul and, after winding through India and China, ended in the American Midwest, where I became an organic farmer and permaculture designer.

-It has taken me to Kansas City, where I co-founded Cultivate Kansas City and spent eight years working with farmers, urban planners, policy makers, and diverse urban communities to promote growing food in cities.
+It has taken me to Kansas City, where I co-founded Cultivate Kansas City and spent eight years working with farmers, urban planners, policy makers, and diverse urban communities to facilitate growing food in cities.

 It has taken me to the South of France, where I lived for two years in Plum Village, the monastery of Vietnamese Zen Master Thich Nhat Hanh.
-There I helped guide the establishment of Happy Farm, where mindfulness and Earth stewardship are cultivated alongside organic vegetables.
+Besides studying meditation, I helped guide the establishment of Happy Farm, where mindfulness and Earth stewardship are cultivated alongside organic vegetables.
 And most recently, it has taken me back to Germany and the Prinzessinnengarten Kollektiv Berlin under a heading of “healing and seeing anew.”

 I have worked with refugees in Berlin and in Kansas City.
-I have taught sustainable urban design at the University of Missouri, Kansas City (UMKC), discovered the healing power of mediation in a restorative justice program, and volunteered in a prison rehabilitation program, walking with inmates the often difficult journey toward self-acceptance and self-love.
+I have taught sustainable urban design at the University of Missouri, Kansas City (UMKC), discovered the healing power of transformative mediation in a restorative justice program, and volunteered in a prison rehabilitation program, walking with inmates the often difficult journey toward self-acceptance and self-love.